Species distribution modelling: Mechanistic SDMs

 Mechanistic SDMs are more recently developed.
 In contrast to correlative models, mechanistic SDMs use physiological information about a species (taken from controlled field or laboratory studies) to determine the range of environmental conditions within which the species can persist.
 These models aim to directly characterize the fundamental niche, and to project it onto the landscape.
 A simple model may simply identify threshold values outside of which a species can't survive.
 A more complex model may consist of several sub-models, e.g. micro-climate conditions given macro-climate conditions, body temperature given micro-climate conditions, fitness or other biological rates (e.g. survival, fecundity) given body temperature (thermal performance curves), resource or energy requirements, and population dynamics.
 Geographically referenced environmental data are used as model inputs.
 Because the species distribution predictions are independent of the species' known range, these models are especially useful for species whose range is actively shifting and not at equilibrium, such as invasive species.

 Mechanistic SDMs incorporate causal mechanisms and are better for extrapolation and non-equilibrium situations.
 However, they are more labor-intensive to create than correlational models and require the collection and validation of a lot of physiological data, which may not be readily available.
 The models require many assumptions and parameter estimates, and they can become very complicated.

 Dispersal, biotic interactions, and evolutionary processes present challenges, as they aren't usually incorporated into either correlative or mechanistic models.

 Correlational and mechanistic models can be used in combination to gain additional insights.
 For example, a mechanistic model could be used to identify areas that are clearly outside the species' fundamental niche, and these areas can be marked as absences or excluded from analysis.
 See for a comparison between mechanistic and correlative models.

 Niche models (correlative)

 There are a variety of mathematical methods that can be used for fitting, selecting, and evaluating correlative SDMs.
 Models include "profile" methods, which are simple statistical techniques that use e.g. environmental distance to known sites of occurrence such as BIOCLIM and DOMAIN; "regression" methods (e.g. forms of generalized linear models); and "machine learning" methods such as maximum entropy (MAXENT).
-Ten machine learning techiniques used in SDM can be seen in.
+Ten machine learning techniques used in SDM can be seen in.
 An incomplete list of models that have been used for niche modelling includes: